shentufoundation/testnet/README.md

 certikcli config node tcp://<full node>:<port>
 ```

-During the closed alpha stage, full nodes for `certikcli` to connect can be obtained from the mailing list.
-Later in the closed alpha stage you will be allowed to run your own full nodes (or even validators) and connect `certikcli` to them.
+Use either full nodes from the mailing list or your own full nodes created as above.

 `certikcli` runs on Linux, Windows, and MacOS.